finos-labs/learnaix-h-2025/HACK4CAUSE-TEMPLATE_README.md

-# Project Submission Instructions
+# 📬 NatWest Hack4ACause hackathon Project Submission Instructions

 ## Repository Submission Requirements

 Each team will be required to submit a GitHub repository with their project.
 The repository **must** live within the [https://github.com/finos-labs](https://github.com/finos-labs) GitHub Org, and must include the information listed below.

-# 📬 NatWest Hack4ACause hackathon Project Submission Instructions

 Please complete this file and include it in your repository (`README.md`) when submitting your hackathon project.